-You can update alternate media location (NAS) settings for the cluster using the TCS wizard.
-The TCS wizard allows you to:
+You can update alternate media location (NAS) settings for the cluster by using the TCS Wizard.
+The TCS Wizard allows you to:

-- Update the Password for MYDOMAIN\TCS_NAS_USER Account, page 10-26 - Change the MYDOMAIN\TCS_NAS_USER Account to Another Domain Account, page 10-26

-• Change the Location of the Media Files to a Different NAS Share, page 10-27
+- Update the Password for MYDOMAIN\TCS\NAS\USER Account, page 11-26 - Change the MYDOMAIN\TCS\NAS\USER Account to Another Domain Account, page 11-27 - Change the Location of the Media Files to a Different NAS Share, page 11-27

-As an alternative to the procedures described below, you could also remove all Content Servers from the cluster (see "Removing a Content Server from the Cluster" section on page 10-28 for details) and use the TCS NAS wizard on the last Content Server that you removed from the cluster to update the password, change the account, or change the media location.
+As an alternative to the procedures described below, you could remove all Content Servers from the cluster (see "Removing a Content Server from the Cluster" section on page 11-28) and run the Alternate Storage (NAS) wizard option on the last Content Server removed from the cluster to update the password, change the account, or change the media location.
 Then create a new cluster and add the Content Servers to the cluster again.

-Update the Password for MYDOMAIN\TCS_NAS_USER Account
+Update the Password for MYDOMAIN\TCS\NAS\USER Account

-If the password for the account that cluster uses to connect to the NAS- MYDOMAIN\TCS_NAS_USER-expires, the cluster cannot connect to the NAS, and media files cannot be moved to their media location.
+If the MYDOMAIN\TCS\NAS\USER password expires, the cluster cannot connect to the NAS and media files cannot be moved to their media location.
 Users will not be able to view recordings.

-The domain administrator needs to set a new password for the account on the domain, and then you must run the TCS wizard on each Content Server in the cluster to update the password:
+You need to set a new password for the account on the domain and then run the TCS Wizard on each Content Server in the cluster to update the password.
+Follow these steps:

-Step 1 Log in to the Content Server using Windows Remote Desktop Connection as a domain administrator.
-Run the TCS wizard.
+Step 1 Log in to the Content Server by using Windows Remote Desktop Connection as a domain administrator.
+Run the TCS Wizard.